dru18/BatteryAlert/README.md

 ![Battery Alert startup app](https://github.com/dru18/BatteryAlert/blob/67d4625e9e8fb9c7ab49908aaff8023a25afc848/Screenshot/batteryalertstartupapp.png)

 > Now you can hit **Run** button or logout and login to run it.
-Everytime you will login this script will run at startup for you now.
+Everytime you will login, this script will run at startup for you now.

-# Done
+# Done :+1: